ThomasBleijendaal/RapidCMS/README.md

 4. Replace the `<Router>` in `App.razor` with `<RapidCMS.UI.Components.Router.RapidCmsRouter />`.
 5. Replace the `<link href="css/site.css" rel="stylesheet" />` tags in `_Host.cshtml` with `<link href="_content/rapidcms.ui/css/site.css" rel="stylesheet" />` and remove any other css.
 6. Hit `F5`: you're now running a completely empty RapidCMS instance.
 7. Start building your CMS using by expanding `config => {}`.

-## Here be dragons

-Since blazor is not completely out of preview, and RapidCMS is not completely finished, some parts of this documentation are vague, missing, or already out-dated, so please be aware of that.
-I try to keep this documentation updated and current, but it is on best-effort basis.
+Read the introduction below to get a sense of what is possible, or browse the [Configuration API](ConfigAPI.md) to see all the options.

 ## Screenshots

 Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [on this page there are some screenshots of the features that are currently supported](SCREENSHOTS.md).

+## Configuration API

+[The configuration API page](ConfigAPI.md) lists all the options that you have to configure RapidCMS.

 ---